kevnantony/ally/README.md

 $ pip install -r requirements.txt
 ```

-You need to set up the following environment variables:
+You need to set up the following environment variables.

 Then, run the assistant: